Probing the size and binding energy of the hypertriton in heavy ion collisions

 The transparency function appearing in Eq. \eqref{equiv} accounts for absorption at small impact parameters, i.e., the probability that the hypertriton survives a collision with the target.
 It can be calculated using eikonal waves and the Glauber multiple scattering theory based on binary hadronic collisions.
 The transmission is a product of the survival probabilities of $\Lambda$, proton and neutron interacting with the target, i.e., \beq T(b) = T_\Lambda (b) T_p(b) T_n(b), \eeq where \bea T_i(b) &=& \int d^{2}s_i\;dz_i \;\rho_i\left( z_i,\mathbf{s_{\rm i} -b}\right) \nonumber \\ &\times&\exp\left[ -\sigma_{pi}Z_T\int dz'\;\rho_p^{T} \left(z',\mathbf{s}\right)\right] \nonumber \\ &\times& \exp\left[-\sigma_{ni}N_T \int dz'\;\rho_n^{T}\left(z',\mathbf{s}\right) \right] , \eea with $i=\Lambda$, $p$, or $n$, and all densities normalized to unity.

 The proton and neutron densities in $_\Lambda^3$H are assumed to be the same and are obtained from a calculation for the deuteron wavefunction using the Av18 interaction \cite{PhysRevC.51.38}.
 The deuteron density is the outcome of an incoherent sum of the square of the S and D wavefunctions in its ground state.
 The proton and neutron densities within $_\Lambda^3$H are calculated from the free deuteron density, $\rho_d({\bf r})$, obtained in this fashion.
-In the center of mass of the deuteron, the neutron/proton distance is ${\bf x} = {\bf r_p}={\bf r}_n= {\bf r}/2$ as a function of the neutron-proton distance ${\bf r}$.
-I assume equal neutron and proton masses, $m_p=m_n=m_N=939$ MeV.
+The proton and neutron densities are calculated with respect to the center of mass of the deuteron, where I assume equal neutron and proton masses, $m_p=m_n=m_N=939$ MeV.
+For more details, see supplement.

 The $\rho_\Lambda({\bf r}_\Lambda)$ single-particle density is obtained from the square of the wavefunction resulting from the solution of the $\Lambda + d$ Schr\"odinger equation with the WS potential model described above.
 The neutron and $\Lambda$ densities need to account for the center of mass displacement of the calculated wavefunctions.
 In the supplemental material I describe how the densities and S-matrices are calculated.
 After the center of mass corrections are performed, the nucleon and $\Lambda$ densities are normalized to unity to comply with Eq. \eqref{abrasionp2}.